Back to School Tips for Teachers: How to Prepare Before the First Day

 I’m always out shopping for back-to-school deals on pencil boxes and composition books.

-Every year, during the weeks before school starts, I make photocopies of parent letters, assemble interactive journals, and fill pencil boxes.
-Whatever you can prep in advance will make that first week much smoother.
+Every year before school starts, I make photocopies of parent letters, assemble interactive journals, and fill pencil boxes.
+Whatever you can prep in advance makes that first week noticeably smoother.
+I hold off on labeling most things until the first week because there are always last-minute roster changes — and labeling alongside students the first day helps me learn names faster.

 2. Decide on Classroom Set Up